kkumarmohit/learning-angular/README.md

 ngAfterViewChecked: Called every time the view (and child views) have been checked

 ngOnDestroy: called once the component is about to be destroy

+## Content Child
+Passing the content from parent to child through @ContentChild decorator